Greek Chicken Meatballs (Mediterranean Meatballs)

 Instructions

-- Prepare Meatballs: Preheat oven to 350 degrees F. Spray rimmed baking pan with cooking spray.
-In large bowl, stir together garlic, egg, onion, breadcrumbs, oregano, mint and salt.
+- Preheat oven to 350 degrees F. Spray rimmed baking pan with cooking spray.
+Place egg in large bowl and whisk until smooth.
+Add garlic, onion, breadcrumbs, dill, oregano, salt and pepper; stir until well combined.

 - Add chicken and stir (or mix with hands) until just combined.
 Do not overmix.
-Using hands, gently form into golf ball-sized meatballs and place on prepared baking pan.
+Using hands, gently form into balls that are just a bit smaller than golf balls (you should get about 16 to 18) and place on prepared baking pan.
+Mixture will be soft, so don't worry if the meatballs aren't perfect balls.

-- Transfer to oven and bake meatballs 18 to 20 minutes or until lightly browned and internal temperature reaches 165 degrees F.
+- Transfer to oven and bake 16 to 18 minutes or until internal temperature reaches 165 degrees F.

-- Meanwhile, prepare Yogurt Sauce: In small bowl, stir together yogurt, parsley, dill and pepper.
+- In small bowl, stir together yogurt, parsley, dill and pepper.

-- Serve meatballs garnished with feta and cucumber, with Yogurt Sauce for dipping.
+- Serve meatballs garnished with feta and fresh herbs, if using, and Yogurt Sauce for dipping.

 These sound great and like something I need to make.
 I tend to be afraid of ground chicken because I’ve had really bad luck with it spoiling.
 Clearly I need to plan to make these the day after grocery shopping, to prevent that.
 I will plan well to make sure these turn out well 🙂